 It's accompanied by an academic thesis on writing and design methods for combining narrative and player agency in live, digital and live-digital hybrid immersive and interactive experiences.
 The academic thesis includes interviews with contemporary writers and practitioners of interactive storytelling and looks closely at video games, street games, alternate reality games, interactive theatre, immersive theatre and digital narrative.

-My practice-led approach has a particular focus on types of immersion, player roles and perspectives, creative writing and narratology in interactive, immersive and digital mediums.
+Hannah’s practice-led approach has a particular focus on types of immersion, player roles and perspectives, creative writing and narratology in interactive, immersive and digital mediums.